uol-london-web-dev-team-41/ThemeParkWebsite/readme.md

 ## Setup

-To lunch a server locally you can run `python -m http.server` and visit http://0.0.0.0:8000/ Alternatively you can use [VSCode + Live server extension](https://github.com/ritwickdey/vscode-live-server) or [Brackets](http://brackets.io/)
+To launch a server locally you can run `python -m http.server` and visit http://0.0.0.0:8000/ Alternatively you can use [VSCode + Live server extension](https://github.com/ritwickdey/vscode-live-server) or [Brackets](http://brackets.io/)

 ## Tools